Cap'n Crunch: Product history

 Low created the flavor coating for Cap'n Crunch, describing it as giving the cereal a quality she called "want-more-ishness".
 After her death in 2007, The Boston Globe called Low "the mother of Cap'n Crunch".
 At Arthur D. Little, Low had also worked on the flavors for Heath, Mounds and Almond Joy candy bars.

-In 1965, the Quaker Oats Company awarded the Fredus N. Peters Award to Robert Rountree Reinhart, Sr. for his leadership in directing the development team of Cap'n Crunch.
+In 1965, the Quaker Oats Company awarded the Fredus N. Peters Award to Robert Rountree Reinhart Sr. for his leadership in directing the development team of Cap'n Crunch.
 Reinhart developed a technique in the manufacture of Cap'n Crunch, using oil in its recipe as a flavor delivery mechanism—which initially made the cereal difficult to bake properly.

 Marketing

+Quaker Oats had a marketing plan for Cap'n Crunch, before it had developed the cereal.
+The product line is heralded by a cartoon mascot named Cap'n Horatio Crunch.

 The character was created by Allan Burns, who became known for co-creating The Munsters and The Mary Tyler Moore Show.
 The commercials themselves were originally produced by Jay Ward Productions.
-Quaker Oats had a marketing plan for Cap'n Crunch, before it had developed the cereal.
-The product line is heralded by a cartoon mascot named Cap'n Crunch.

 Cap'n Crunch is depicted as a late 18th-century naval captain, an elderly gentleman with white eyebrows and a white moustache, who wears a Revolutionary-style naval uniform: a bicorne hat emblazoned with a "C" and a gold-epauletted blue coat with gold bars on the sleeves.
 While typically an American naval captain wears four bars on his sleeves, the mascot has been variously depicted over the years wearing only one bar (ensign), two bars (lieutenant), or three bars (commander).
+As of May 26, 2024, he is now depicted on cereal boxes with the four bars of a naval captain.
+Voice actor Daws Butler created Cap'n Crunch's voice, basing it on that of Hollywood and radio character actor Charles Butterworth.

 Animated television commercials featured the adventures of Cap'n Crunch commanding the "good ship" Guppy on its sea voyages accompanied by his canine first mate Seadog and loyal crew of sailor children named Alfie, Dave, Brunhilde, and Carlyle.

 Jean LaFoote, "The Barefoot Pirate", often attacked the Guppy in order to steal its cargo of Cap'n Crunch cereal.